colinleach/r_concepts/README.md

 - multiple tabs on concept exercises used by other tracks implementing a learning mode

 Don't over-interpret the cells with a green background, claiming a file is done!
 That only means there is a reasonable amount of first-draft content, not that it is done *well*.

+Ones maked as "merged" are more credible, but still not live on the website.

 A flow diagram showing how everything fits together is work in progress.
 See [flowchart.md](https://github.com/colinleach/r_concepts/blob/main/flowchart.md) for a Mermaid version.